-In March 1933, high level U.S. Treasury Department officials were debating among themselves, with directions from the president, a radical, revolutionary new monetary policy.
-They probably did not have the time or inclination to even think about the dates on Double Eagles that collectors and dealers received in ‘coin for coin’ trades.
-They were concerned about the banking crisis and the Great Depression, which was devastating.
+In March 1933, high-level U.S. Treasury Department officials were debating among themselves, with directions from the president, a radical, revolutionary new monetary policy.
+They probably didn’t have the time or inclination to even think about the dates on Double Eagles that collectors and dealers received in ‘coin for coin’ trades.
+They were concerned about the banking crisis and the Great Depression.
 It is not logical to conclude that they had an objection to a few 1933 Double Eagles being released, especially in ‘coin for coin’ trades.

 Certainly, before 1933, collectors and dealers traded Double Eagles of various dates for ones that they wanted.
 So, it is likely that the Philadelphia Mint must have had Double Eagles of a variety of dates, including some mintmarked Double Eagles that had been ‘trade-ins’!
-Regarding the 445,000 1933 Double Eagles that were stored at the Philadelphia Mint in the mid 1930s, “less various pieces that had strayed hither and yon,” QDB remarks, “not much care was paid to such things, and on occasion loose Double Eagles of unknown dates were seen strewn around the vault floors and, sometimes, no one knew where particular coins were being kept (QDB, 2004, p.
-280).
+Regarding the 445,000 1933 Double Eagles that were stored at the Philadelphia Mint in the mid-1930s, “less various pieces that had strayed hither and yon,” Bowers remarks, “not much care was paid to such things, and on occasion loose Double Eagles of unknown dates were seen strewn around the vault floors and, sometimes, no one knew where particular coins were being kept.”

 Robert W. Julian has found that many of the Philadelphia Mint’s records from 1933 were destroyed in 1978.
 “The heavy destruction of records at the order of Stella Hackel in 1978 meant that perhaps five or ten percent of the original 1933 documents still exist,” asserts Julian.

-To Bob’s “knowledge,” no researcher “had ever been through these papers looking for material on the 1933 Double Eagle” (ANS Groves Forum Speech, May 9, 2002).
+To Bob’s “knowledge,” no researcher “had ever been through these papers looking for material on the 1933 Double Eagle.”
 Julian asked to see the “1978 destruct lists,” which contained “perhaps fifty [to] one hundred pages of fine print.”
 So, U.S. Mint records relating to the acquisition of 1933 Double Eagles by dealers or collectors may have been destroyed.

 William Woodin was the Secretary of the Treasury from March 1933 until he had to resign later in 1933 due to health issues.
 Undoubtedly, Woodin regarded it as legal for U.S. Mint personnel, or other U.S. Treasury Department officials, to trade coins and patterns with collectors.
 It seems likely that Woodin held that it was NOT necessary for such trades to be itemized in public records.

-In regards to transactions involving Philadelphia Mint officials and Philadelphia area dealers, QDB states the indisputable point that “it was long-standing Mint practice to keep few records, not even on obvious items sold to collectors,” including famous rarities (p.
-280).
+In regards to transactions involving Philadelphia Mint officials and Philadelphia-area dealers, Bowers states the indisputable point that it was “long-standing Mint practice to keep few records, not even on obvious items sold to collectors,” including famous rarities (280).